The Fairmont Royal York Hotel Toronto with roof garden

 Toronto Travel Guide * You can also order from Amazon.de to prepare for your trip.

 Source: own research on site.
-Thank you to Tourism Ontario for inviting us to Royal York Hotel Toronto.
-However, our opinion remains our own.
+We would definitely like to thank Tourism Ontario for inviting us to Royal York Hotel Toronto.
+However, our opinions remain our own.

 Photos © Copyright Monika and Petar Fuchs and TravelWorldOnline